 Before rolling out your release, review the information you have already filled in.
 Make sure that the name is correct, that the Play Store listing contains relevant information, etc. You will see that each section will have a green check if all its information fields have been completed.

 At this point, you just have to go back to the ‘App releases’ section, mark the release that you want to launch and select ‘Review and rollout release’ to verify that there are no problems with the release.
-Finally, just select ‘Confirm rollout’ to upload the app to Google Play Store.
+Finally, just select ‘Confirm rollout’ to upload the app to the Google Play Store.

 Step 8: Wait